Privacy

 Why is It Important for Users to Make Their Own Choices for Share Storage?

 If users don’t want to make their own choices about share server choices, that’s fine.
 CSR has defaults, as should any similar system.
-The most important element in sharding seeds is improving their resilience, and making that difficult defeats the purpose: accessibility is king.
+The most important reason for sharding seeds is improving their resilience and if we make that difficult it defeats the purpose: accessibility is king.

 But, if a user is willing and able to make the choices for where and how his shares are stored, that’s superior.
 A user will know what his risk profile is: both what he’s willing to risk and which risks are the most dangerous to him.
 A user with well-publicized Bitcoin holdings is going to have a very different risk profile from someone who is more secretive about their digital assets.
 A user in a fascist regime will have a dramatically different risk profile than someone living in a more tolerant and (theoretically) trustworthy state.